liendo1/Flixster/README.md

 <img src="flixster.gif" width=250><br>

 ### Notes
-It was difficult to understand how to pass the data from the json to the adapter but the walkthrough video helped a lot in explaning how it works.
+the most diffuclt for me was to understand how JSONobject can be extracted and be use in the youtube player
 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing